DivergentClouds/tundra/readme.txt

 Emulator
 ========

+Assembled Tundra programs may be run with the Tundra emulator.

 Compiling
 ---------
-Tundra may be compiled via the zig master branch.
+The Tundra emulator may be compiled with the Zig master branch.

+  cd emu
   zig build -Doptimize=ReleaseSafe

 Usage